-- Performance has been improved, or new or changed technologies or processes adopted, in companies or other organisations through highly skilled people having taken up specialist roles that draw on their research, or through the provision of consultancy or training that draws on their research. - Potential future losses have been mitigated by improved methods of risk assessment and management in safety- or security-critical situations. - The strategy, operations or workplace practices of a business have changed. - Improved support for the development of 'small scale' technologies. - Improvements in legal frameworks, regulatory environment or governance of business entities. - Better access to finance opportunities. - Enhanced corporate social responsibility policies. - More effective dispute resolution. - Alternative economic models (such as fair trade) have been developed and adopted.
+Examples of impacts Indicators of reach and significance specialist roles that draw on their research, or through the provision of consultancy or training that draws on their research.
+Quantitative data relating, for example, to cost-effectiveness or organisational performance.
+Potential future losses have been mitigated by improved methods of risk assessment and management in safety- or security-critical situations.
+Tourism data, including audience figures and visitor numbers at exhibitions, events, performances.
+Evidence of closing identified skills gaps.
+The strategy, operations or workplace practices of a business have changed.
+Improved support for the development of 'small scale' technologies.
+Improvements in legal frameworks, regulatory environment or governance of business entities.
+Better access to finance opportunities.
+Enhanced corporate social responsibility policies.
+More effective dispute resolution.
+Alternative economic models (such as fair trade) have been developed and adopted.